SanielX/Microscenes/README.md

 sealed class SequenceStack : MicrosceneStackBehaviour {
     private int index;

-    // Is like "Start" for default nodes public override void Reset(MicrosceneNode[] stack)
+    // Note that Start may be called multiple times if microscene was activated multiple times public override void Start(ref MicrosceneStackContext ctx)
     {
         index = 0;
     }

-    // 'stack' contains children of this stack
-    // winnerIndex is important only for MultiOutput public override bool Update(in MicrosceneContext ctx, MicrosceneNode[] stack, ref int winnerIndex) {
-        stack[index].UpdateNode(ctx);
-        if(stack[index].State == MicrosceneNodeState.Finished)
-            ++index;

-        return index >= stack.Length; // Return true when stack should stop execution }
+    public override MicrosceneStackResult Update(ref MicrosceneStackContext ctx)
+    {
+        var nodeState = ctx.UpdateNode(index); // index must be in [0; ctx.StackLength) range
+                                               // This is basically children nodes of a stack if(nodeState == MicrosceneNodeState.Finished) // Updating node returns its state after update ++index;

+        // There are a bunch of methods to return result
+        // Continue() - to continue execution of a stack,
+        // Finish()   - to finish execution of a stack and select output at index 0,
+        // FinishIf(condition) - to finish execution if condition is true,
+        // FinishAndSelect(int nodeIndex) - finish and select output at index nodeIndex
+        // FinishIfAndSelect(bool condition, int nodeIndex) - combination of the above return FinishIf(index >= ctx.StackLength);
     }

-[MicrosceneStackBehaviour
-(MicrosceneStackConnectionType.MultipleOutput,
+}

+[MicrosceneStackBehaviour(MicrosceneStackConnectionType.MultipleOutput,
- tooltip: "Will update each child node every frame and select output of a node that was completed first")] [NodePath("Parallel\\First Stack")] // Node path also works with stacks, NodeIcon does not sealed class ParallelFirstStack : MicrosceneStackBehaviour {
+    tooltip: "Will update each child node every frame and select output "+ "of a node that was completed first")] [NodePath("Parallel\\First Stack")] sealed class ParallelFirstStack : MicrosceneStackBehaviour {
-    public override bool Update(in MicrosceneContext ctx, MicrosceneNode[] stack, ref int winnerIndex) {
-        for (int i = 0; i < stack.Length; i++)
+    public override MicrosceneStackResult Update(ref MicrosceneStackContext ctx)
     {
-            var node = stack[i];
-            node.UpdateNode(ctx);

-            if (node.State == MicrosceneNodeState.Finished)
+        // Going through all children until one of them finishes for (int i = 0; i < ctx.StackLength; i++)
         {
-                // So, winnerIndex is index of a child node that
-                // should be used to continue graph execution.
-It has to be in [0; stack.Length) range winnerIndex = i;
+            var nodeState = ctx.UpdateNode(i);

+            if (nodeState == MicrosceneNodeState.Finished)
+            {
-                return true;
+                return FinishAndSelect(i);
             }
         }

-        return false;
+        return Continue();
     }
 }